Vastyen/be-productive-website/README.md

 Bastián Escribano & Daniel Catalán.

-We did this software with academic purposes.
+We did this software with academics purposes.

 ## License